-10.4.4 Demolition or relocation of a heritage building/item
+6.1.14 Demolition of a heritage item

-Demolition of a heritage item is contrary to the intent of heritage listing, and hence, may only be considered as a last resort in circumstances where the building or the structure is considered to be no longer be of significance or beyond any repairs.
-Structural problems are generally rectifiable and are therefore of themselves, not sufficient grounds for demolition of a heritage property or structure.
+The demolition of a heritage item will not be permitted unless Council is satisfied that the item, or so much of the item as is proposed to be demolished, is considered to no longer be of heritage significance or beyond any repairs.
 However, lack of maintenance and negligence that leads to demolition of heritage items is not tolerated.